-Re: - Financial reporting - Independent Education Union of Australia, NSW/ACT Branch - for year ending 31 December 2020 (FR2020/313)
+Independent Education Union of Australia - NSW/ACT Branch Financial Report for the year ended 31 December 2023 - FR2023/239

-I refer to the financial report of the NSW/ACT Branch of the Independent Education Union of Australia for the year ending 31 December 2020.
-The documents were lodged with the Registered Organisations Commission ('ROC') on 23 June 2021.
+I acknowledge receipt of the financial report for the year ended 31 December 2023 for the Independent Education Union of Australia - NSW/ACT Branch (the reporting unit).
+The documents were lodged with the Fair Work Commission (the Commission) on 16 May 2024.